rtlabs-com/p-net/doc/creating_gsdml_files.rst

 There is typically one input-CR and one output-CR per AR, but in the GSDML file it is possible to set the attributes ``NumberOfAdditionalInputCR``, ``NumberOfAdditionalOutputCR``, ``NumberOfAdditionalMulticastProviderCR`` and ``NumberOfMulticastConsumerCR``.
-Those attributes are not supported by p-net.
+Those attributes are not supported by P-Net.

 The ``<TimingProperties>`` element describes the sending of cyclic IO data.
 The ``SendClock`` attribute contains a list of all supported send cycle times,